solar panels for office buildings in Wolverhampton

 Next steps for Wolverhampton office solar projects

 If you’re an occupier, landlord, facilities manager or sustainability lead with a Wolverhampton office building considering solar PV, the natural next step is a free desk feasibility study.
-Send us your half-hourly meter data (your DNO or supplier provides this on request) and a roof plan, and we’ll model your specific building — system size, generation, self-consumption, payback, NPV, EPC uplift, and MEES 2030 compliance pathway — within 7 working days.
+Send us your half-hourly meter data (your supplier, or National Grid Electricity Distribution as the local DNO, provides this on request) and a roof plan, and we’ll model your specific building — system size, generation, self-consumption, payback, NPV, EPC uplift, and the EPC-B compliance pathway — within 7 working days.

 Request a free Wolverhampton office solar feasibility